-On the concrete ground
+Place the garden bed on the concrete ground

 The first thing to consider, no matter where it is placed, is sunlight.
 Light is essential for most plants, including fruits, flowers, vegetables, and grains, and sun-loving plants require 6 hours or more of direct sunlight per day.
 So choose a place without tree shading or surrounded by houses where the beds can't get the sunlight.